NgChowYong/Omni_wheel/README.md

-this code is for arduino based Omniwheel mobile robot

-it is used to collect data from joystick and convert to motor's parameter.
+# Arduino based - Omniwheel Mobile Robot
+the code is designed to control omniwheel mobile robot from joystick to perform basic movement pin number of each motor can be set in parameter.h

+Author: Ng Chow Yong
+Final update Date: 2019-03-30